SpencerWie/SpencerWie.github.io/Block Run/README.md

   <li>Silver Locks and Keys.</li>
   <li>Shop System for coins : Checkpoint unlocker, hearts, death protector</li>
   <li>Overworld with level select system</li>
+  <li>Auto save and load.
+Save happens when a level is completed or when the user buys an item from the shop.</li>
 </ul>

 <h3><em>v0.50</em></h3>